yokomafoods/biltongmaster/README.md

 # What you get
 - CODE
-- PCB Layout (FRITZING Open Source and easy to use) -> Don't forget to SEED GND
+- PCB Layout (FRITZING Open Source and easy to use)

 # List of things you need for the Controller
 - Order the PCB with the manufacturer of your choice